atesbey-design/computer-vision/README.md

    - The app will request accessibility permissions
    - This is required for keyboard and mouse control

+3. Configure API keys:
+   - Click the ⚙️ Settings button
+   - Enter your Gemini and Groq API keys
+   - Click Save

+4. Select your preferred AI model:
+   - Choose between Gemini, Groq, or Ollama
+   - Each model has its own strengths

-3. Use natural language commands like:
+5. Use natural language commands like:
    - "Open Chrome and go to google.com"
    - "Click the search button"
    - "Type 'hello world' in the text field"